Frequently asked questions

 Which dancers will be performing?

 As soon as the cast is known for a ballet performance, it will be published on the performance page on this website.
-This is generally two weeks before the premiere of the production in question.
-Please not that the cast is always subject to change.
+The cast is also listed on an insert, available - free of charge - in the foyer.
+As a rule, cast is known a week before the premiere date, but please note that it is subject to change until the last minute.

 What about a programme book?